giubacc/grog/README.md

 ## Description

-As said, grog implements a distributed map kept alive by an arbitrary number of nodes over a local network.
+As said, grog aims to implement a distributed map kept alive by an arbitrary number of nodes over a local network.
 Each node holds exactly the same data of any other node.
 This means that the map is not partitioned in any way across the peers.